Judicial Technology and Automation Committee

 Director and Counsel for Trial Court Technology

 A successful partnership between the Indiana Judicial Center and the Judicial Technology and Automation Committee (JTAC) resulted in the statewide release of the INcite Risk Assessment Application in January 2011.
-The Indiana Youth Assessment System (IYAS) for juveniles and the Indiana Risk Assessment System (IRAS) for adults are comprised of six and five risk assessment instruments respectively.
+The Indiana Youth Assessment System (IYAS) for juveniles and the Indiana Risk Assessment System (IRAS) for adults are each comprised of six risk assessment instruments, for a total of 12 tools in all.
 Each of the instruments are used during specific points of the juvenile and criminal justice processes to help determine an offender’s risk to reoffend and identify criminogenic needs.
 Information gathered from the risk assessment tools allows users to develop individualized case plans for offenders with the goal of reducing recidivism.

 Prior to the Indiana Judicial Center’s implementation of the IYAS and IRAS, criminal justice agencies throughout the state used a variety of risk and needs assessment tools to determine an offender’s risk to reoffend.
 The use of multiple instruments led to inconsistent levels of supervision across agencies and made it more difficult to measure outcomes or results when evaluating the effectiveness of local programs.
 Additionally, criminal justice agencies traditionally did not have the means to easily share assessment data on mutual clients as they progressed through the justice system.